-The Close Relationships Laboratory at the University of Georgia explores the science of relationships
+The Close Relationships Laboratory at the University of Georgia explores the science of social connection

 Having close relationships with others is a central human experience.
 Many of life’s ups and downs, the activities people engage in, and the goals they set for themselves are in one way or another linked to the initiation, development and maintenance of social relationships.
-Understanding psychological and social processes in close relationships and their impact on health and well-being is the central focus our lab’s research.
+Understanding psychological and social processes involved in how, why and when people connect with others is the central focus our lab’s research.

 How do smartphones, social media, and emerging technologies impact people and their relationships?